C++ OpenMP

 }

-#pragma omp declare simd on a function lets the compiler generate a vector version that can be called from inside a simd loop.
+• #pragma omp declare simd on function → compiler generates vector version callable from inside simd loop.

 7. Synchronization